Mohamednajdawi/quiz_hub/docs/blog/quiz-hub-overview.md

-# Quiz Hub: AI-Powered Study Assistant
+# Progrezz: AI-Powered Study Assistant

 ## Transform Your Study Materials Into Interactive Learning Tools

-**Quiz Hub** is the intelligent study platform that turns PDFs, articles, and documents into quizzes, flashcards, and essay questions—instantly.
+**Progrezz** is the intelligent study platform that turns PDFs, articles, and documents into quizzes, flashcards, and essay questions—instantly.

 ---